 Student Health Services

-All students are required to have a medical record that includes immunization for measles, mumps and rubella on file in the Health Center.
-All students are covered by mandatory medical insurance which protects students while at home, at school, or traveling for 24 hours per day for 12 months.
+The health program is coordinated by the Director of Health Services who can provide information about the program.
+All students are required to have a medical record that includes immunization for measles, mumps and rubella (MMR) on file in the Health Services Center.

-Parents will be notified immediately if a student receives a serious injury, is admitted to the hospital or is confined to the residence hall for more than two days because of illness.
+Parents will be notified immediately if a student receives a serious injury, is admitted to the hospital, or is confined to the residence hall for more than two days because of illness.

 Health Services Resources